material-theme/vsc-material-theme/messages/recent.md

 📣 **BREAKING CHANGES**:

-  * From this release Material Theme use the `st-file-icons` package to display file type icons.
+  * From this release Material Theme use the `zz File Icons` package to display file type icons.
 Please install it and restart Sublime Text.